Carlos López Estrada

 Carlos López Estrada (born September 12, 1988) is a Mexican-American filmmaker, music video director, commercial director, theatre director, and actor.
 Born in Mexico, he moved to the United States when he was 12 and later enrolled at Chapman University.

 He made his feature film directorial debut in 2018 with Blindspotting, which premiered opening night at Sundance 2018 and was subsequently released by Lionsgate Entertainment.
 His second film, Summertime, premiered opening night of Sundance 2020 and was released in July 2021.
 Carlos' third film, Raya and the Last Dragon, was released by Disney in March 2021 and was nominated for an Academy Award for Best Animated Feature at the 94th Academy Awards.
-Estrada and actress Kelly Marie Tran announced that they were establishing a new production company called Antigravity Academy in November 2022, intending to help produce entertainment from and about people from historically excluded communities.
+In November 2022, Carlos López Estrada founded Antigravity Academy: a production company and artist development platform dedicated to supporting emerging filmmakers and reimagining pathways into the film industry.

 Film

 López Estrada directed a short film titled Identity Theft based on a one-act play written by Andrew Rothschild.
 It stars stage veterans Bill Irwin and Kate Burton.
 The film premiered at the 2015 Palm Springs International Festival of Short Films.

 López Estrada directed his first feature film in 2017, Blindspotting, starring Daveed Diggs and Rafael Casal.
 The film, released in 2018, is semi-autobiographical and based on Diggs and Casal's lives in a rapidly gentrifying Oakland.

 In October 2019, Walt Disney Animation Studios announced that they were developing a feature film with López Estrada.
 López Estrada was also set to direct a live-action/CGI remake of Disney's Robin Hood.
 López Estrada was confirmed to direct Raya and the Last Dragon with Don Hall.
 López Estrada left Disney in early 2022.
 In July 2022, López Estrada joined Nexus Studios.

-On October 31, 2022, López Estrada was announced to write and direct the live-action adaptation of Your Name for Paramount Pictures and Bad Robot, replacing Marc Webb and Lee Isaac Chung.
+On October 31, 2022, it was announced that López Estrada would write and direct the live-action adaptation of Your Name for Paramount Pictures and Bad Robot, replacing Marc Webb and Lee Isaac Chung.

+In October 2025, López Estrada completed principal photography on DED, a silent film in which he also stars alongside Camila Mendes and Eugenio Derbez.
+The film is scheduled for release in 2026.